kennethy/notes-ddia/README.md

 **Several different sort orders**

 Data needs to be replicated to multiple machines anyway, take advantage of this fact and store data in different orders.

+**Aggregation: Data Cubes and Materialized Views**

+Virtual view: just a shortcut for writing queries Materialized View: actual copy of the query results.
+Useful in read-heavy data warehouses.